What kind of business are you?

 Factor rates

-Providers determine factor rates by characteristics like business financials, industry, years of operation, the personal credit score of the applicant and debit and credit card sales.
+Providers determine factor rates by characteristics like business financials, industry, years of operation, the personal credit score of the applicant and debit and credit sales.
 In general, the riskier a business looks, the higher the factor rate it will receive.

 Fees

-Mercant cash advance providers can charge some or all of the following fees:
+Merchant cash advance providers can charge some or all of the following fees:

 • Application fee